Executor Compensation and Fees (NS)

 Show Table of Contents

-If the will does not specify how executor compensation should be calculated, the executor must follow provincial compensation rules (see NS calculator below).
+If the will does not specify how executor compensation should be calculated, NS estates must follow provincial compensation rules (see NS calculator below).

 In Nova Scotia, the executor is known as a "personal representative".